robin-j412/robin-j412.github.io/_pages/cv.md

 Education
 ======

-* B.S. in Mathematics, La Rochelle University, 2015-2018
+* Ph.D in Computer Science, University of Montpellier, 2020-2024 (*on going*)
 * M.S. in Mathematics, La Rochelle University, 2018-2020
-* Ph.D in Computer Science, University of Montpellier, 2020-2024
+* B.S. in Mathematics, La Rochelle University, 2015-2018